mahdithedev/BRCE-specification/README.md

 # Profiles

-a profile is a filed-value structure stored in a JSON file that contains info about the target
+a profile is a filed-value structure stored in a file on the Bridge and it contains information about a Target.

 | Field | Value |
 | ----- | ----- |